-Using Workflows to Schedule Jobs
+Using Workflows to Orchestrate Jobs

 Workflows help you increase the speed of your software development through faster feedback, shorter reruns, and more efficient use of resources.
 This document describes the workflows feature and provides example configurations.

 A workflow is a set of rules for defining a collection of jobs and their run order.
 Workflows support complex job orchestration using a simple set of configuration keys to help you resolve failures sooner.